Deploying to Android

-By default, the splash screen is hidden automatically when an activity is drawn.
+By default, drawing an activity hides the splash screen.
 To keep it visible until QNativeInterface::QAndroidApplication::hideSplashScreen() is called, select the Sticky splash screen check box.

 In Image show mode, select whether to center the splash screen on the device display or scale it to fill the display.

 Select the images with the highest resolution as the Master image, Portrait master image, and Landscape master image.

 Select Clear All to reset all settings or remove all images.